How it Works

 Since the Chainlit app is not running, the Slack app will not be able to communicate with it.
 For the example, we will use this simple app:my_app.py

-Reminder: Make sure the environment variables are set and that your local
+Reminder: Make sure the environment variables are set.
+If using HTTP mode,

-chainlit app is exposed to the internet via ngrok.
+your local Chainlit app must be exposed to the internet via ngrok.

 Using -h to not open the default Chainlit UI since we are using Slack.